The Value of Professional CGM

-A P-CGM allows a doctor to see trends in your glucose readings, which they can then use to more accurately advise you on the best ways to manage your diabetes.
-People with diabetes who use CGM make changes to their diet, exercise, sleep, and other stress factors to improve blood sugar based on the device’s data.
+A P-CGM allows a doctor to see trends in your blood glucose readings, which they can then use to more accurately advise you on the best ways to manage your diabetes.
+People with diabetes who use CGM make changes to their diet, exercise, sleep and other stress factors to improve blood sugar based on the device’s data.
 P-CGM allows doctors to fine-tune your diabetes routine according to existing, unchanged habits.

 Let’s look at the FreeStyle Libre Pro for example:

 - You put the sensor on the back of your upper arm for 14 days.

 - You continue your usual blood sugar testing routine based on your doctor’s recommendation.

 - Keep a daily log of your food, exercise, insulin and blood glucose numbers.

 - Your healthcare provider downloads your CGM data and uses it to improve your diabetes treatment plan.